aksu560/book_collector/README.md

 # book_collector

 Project created as an exercise for a Job interview.
-Written with typescript for Vue 3, Express and MongoDB
+Written with typescript for Vue 3, Express, Bulma and MongoDB

 Installation:
 * Make sure you have [MongoDB](https://www.mongodb.com/) installed, with default configuration